 In step 11, you view the two PSDirect VMs on HV2.
 The first is the VM that you are replicating from HV1.
 During this step, PSDirect is up and running on HV1 and replicating any changes to HV2.
 You see a separate test VM showing that the replica VM is up and running on HV2.
 It is always good to run a test failover after setting up replication to ensure the replication and failure over work as you wish.

 In step 18, you view the PSDirect VM status on both your Hyper-V hosts.
-As you can see in the output from this step, the PSDirect VM is up and running on HV2.
+As you can see in the output from this step, Figure 12.63, the PSDirect VM is up and running on HV2.
 On HV1, you still have an (older) copy of the VM.
-With the VM failed over (and running) on HV2, you could now either reverse the replication (that is, begin replication back to HV1 from HV2 for this VM).
-Or, as you do here, you can remove the VM from HV1, which allows you to move this VM back to HV1 as you do in step 20, which completes this recipe.
+With the VM failed over (and running) on HV2, you can now reverse the replication (that is, begin replication back to HV1 from HV2 for this VM).
+Or, as you do here, you can remove the VM from HV1, which allows you to move this VM back to HV1 as you do in step 21, which completes this recipe.

 Managing VM checkpoints